Which Retain Set Matters for LLM Unlearning? A Case Study on Entity Unlearning: Introduction

 In this paper, we take a closer look at which areas of the retain set are significantly affected by unlearning through a case study on entity unlearning.
 Entity unlearning~\citep{maini2024tofu,rwku} aims to remove knowledge about particular entities, typically expressed through QA pairs.
 Since it is not practical to test the whole retain set, previous work has used smaller groups called neighbor sets~\cite{choi2024opt, closerlookat}.
 These neighbor sets have similar properties to the data being removed, but they do not include the target data.
 They are particularly important as they are expected to experience significant performance degradation during the unlearning process.
 Building on previous work, we conduct an in-depth analysis of these neighbor sets and address two key research questions: \begin{enumerate}[wide, labelwidth=!, label={\textbf{RQ\arabic*.}}, labelindent=0pt, topsep=2pt, itemsep=-1pt, itemindent=0pt, leftmargin=*, before= ] \item How does performance degradation vary across different neighbor sets? (\S\ref{sec:problem}) \item What is the optimal neighbor set for effective regularization? (\S\ref{sec:solution}) \end{enumerate}

 To answer the research questions, we first challenge the conventional approach to neighbor set construction.
 While previous work~\cite{choi2024opt, closerlookat} primarily focused on \textit{Domain Neighbor Sets} containing instances from the same professional domain and \textit{Entity Neighbor Sets}~\cite{rwku, choi2024opt} comprising closely associated entities, our research reveals that one key factor has been overlooked: \textit{Syntactic Similarity}.
 To address this, we introduce the \textit{Syntactically Similar Neighbor Set}, which contains questions sharing similar syntactic structures with the forget set.
 Our experiments show that this set suffers a much larger drop in performance compared to the traditional neighbor sets. (\S\ref{sec:problem}).
-This finding challenges the earlier belief~\cite{closerlookat} that entity or domain similarity is the main driver of forgetting patterns.
-Our paraphrasing experiments and gradient analysis confirm this result by revealing stronger interdependencies within syntactically similar information
+This finding challenges the previous belief~\cite{closerlookat} that entity or domain similarity is the main driver of forgetting patterns.
+Moreover, the performance degradation is even more pronounced when syntactic similarity overlaps with entity or domain similarity, suggesting a compounding effect.
+Our paraphrasing experiments and gradient analysis confirm this result by revealing stronger interdependencies within syntactically similar information.

 Building on this insight, we evaluate different retain set configurations for regularization during unlearning.
 Despite conventional wisdom~\citep{choi2024opt} suggesting that domain or entity-based retain sets would be most effective, our results demonstrate that training with \textit{Syntactically Similar Neighbor Set} not only best preserves performance on syntactically similar cases but also but also performs as well or better on other parts of the retain set. (\S\ref{sec:solution}).
 This indicates that syntactic similarity, rather than domain or entity relationships, provides a more reliable foundation for maintaining model utility while ensuring effective unlearning.